 - Specific mail box numbers only

 - Sponsor (owner) only

-Accessing Messages: A new option to locate and access messages sent from outside callers (off campus);
+Accessing Messages: You can locate and access messages sent from outside callers (off campus);

-New = Dial 6999, system answers, press *9, system answers, enter extension and # and press transfer.
+- When system answers, enter extension and # and press transfer